Protein is an important part of a healthy diet.

 When your energy intake provides over 20% of your calories from protein that is considered a high protein diet.

-Increasing protein-energy intake is linked with improvements in many health outcomes including lower risk of heart disease, osteoporosis, hypertension, and a stronger immune system.
+Increasing protein-energy intake is linked with improvements in many health outcomes including a lower risk of heart disease, osteoporosis, hypertension, and a stronger immune system.

 A high protein diet has been also shown to help with weight loss.